 The visual and design arts program is a studio-based program based on the principle that the development of inquisitive, imaginative, and analytical skills is an essential part of a liberal arts education.
 The art department believes that the complex set of skills, habits and attitudes learned in the arts not only contribute to greater visual literacy, but also to more flexible, creative and humanistic minds.

 Teachers encourage research, critical inquiry, experimentation, technical proficiency, and collaborative process as a means of learning about art, and of exploring personal vision.
 Students examine art works from different historical periods and from different cultures, learning about both the social and historical context and the methods used in production.
 Museum visits, gallery talks and visiting artists are integrated with classroom slide presentations and technical demonstrations.
 The program encourages diversity and creates a forum for the exchange of ideas among students of all levels and all art disciplines.

 All Introductory courses, including fine art, media art, ceramics, photography, architecture, and furniture design are taught as foundation courses and will require regular sketchbook work to support the development of habits and skills essential to learning within the arts and design.
-All introductory courses meet three times per week, are graded pass/fail, and are prerequisites for the advanced courses.
-All advanced (major) courses meet four times a week and are graded A-F. Every art student is encouraged to develop a portfolio in slide form or web page.
+All introductory courses meet three times per week, are graded A-F, and are prerequisites for the advanced courses.
+All advanced (major) courses meet four times a week and are graded A-F. Every art student is encouraged to develop an online portfolio.